-Applications were received from the then NRA on 13 January, February 2003 and from the APVMA on 14 March 2003 seeking amendments to Standard 1.4.2 of the Australia New Zealand Food Standards Code (the Code).
+Applications were received from APVMA on 11 November and 14 October 2003 seeking amendments to Standard 1.4.2 of the Code.
 The proposed amendments to the Standard would align MRLs, in the Code, for non-antibiotic agricultural and veterinary chemicals with the MRLs in the APVMA MRL Standard.